Weekly ‘General Hospital’ Spoilers: Kristina Faces Unsettling Requirements From Shiloh And Harmony

 When Lexi Ainsworth was brought back as Kristina Corinthos last year on General Hospital, spoilers teased that she was going to have a big storyline.
-That has indeed been the case and it looks like this week will bring things to a head.
-Krissy is ready to join Shiloh’s inner circle of Dawn of Day, but she is going to face some fairly uncomfortable moments as this initiation moves forward.
+That has indeed been the case, and it looks like this week will bring things to a head.
+Krissy is ready to join Shiloh’s inner circle in Dawn of Day, but she is going to face some fairly uncomfortable moments as this initiation moves forward.

 As The Inquisitr previously detailed, Kristina will apparently face some shockers as she works her way through this Dawn of Day initiation.
-General Hospital spoilers have revealed plenty of juicy tidbits about what’s on the way and the show just shared a weekly sneak peek video via Twitter that details some additional teasers.
+General Hospital spoilers have revealed plenty of juicy tidbits about what’s on the way, and the show just shared a weekly sneak peek video via Twitter that details some additional teasers.

-It has been said that Kristina will be given some sort of outfit to put on and the preview clip shows what she’ll be asked to wear.
-It looks like an oversized, plain dress of some sort and even just the looks of this outfit may have some fans grimacing.
+It has been said that Kristina will be given some sort of outfit to put on, and the preview clip shows what she’ll be asked to wear.
+It looks like an oversized plain dress of some sort, and even the simple appearance of this outfit may have some fans grimacing.

-Kristina will be left in the attic of the DOD house to ponder what’s ahead and she is shown lying on a bed, looking up at a ceiling fan as she waits to see what comes next.
-Given what viewers have learned about DOD, this looks fairly ominous.
+Kristina will be left in the attic of the DoD house to ponder what’s ahead.
+She is shown lying on a bed, looking up at a ceiling fan as she waits to see what comes next.
+Given what viewers have learned about DoD, this looks fairly ominous.

 "My daughter is in a cult." #GH pic.twitter.com/lI0n1UMfNN